CogentRedTester/mpv-sub-select/README.md

 # mpv-sub-select

 This script allows you to configure advanced subtitle track selection based on the current audio track and the names and language of the subtitle tracks.
+The script will automatically disable itself when `sid` is not set to `auto`.

 ## Configuration